 Karuna is a University Chaplain to Imperial College London, Royal College of Arts and Royal College of Music, and a Meditation Teacher and a Yoga Teacher at Akanista Mindfulness.
 Karuna has a background in Meditation, stemming from his time as a Buddhist monk for 15 years from a young age.

-Karuna grew up with a dysfunctional home life with an alcoholic father, and struggled with feelings of neglect and abandonment after being given away to a monastery as a child.
-He struggled with being “a child living an adult life”, and suffered with anxiety, trauma and depression.
+Karuna grew up with a dysfunctional home life, and struggled with feelings of anxiety and trauma.
 Luckily, teachings he learned along the way as a monk on meditation and compassion helped him learn to be less hard on himself and have compassion for others.

 He did not understand how traumatised he was as a child until he was much older, but that realisation led him to do some deep work healing his inner child through various therapeutic and mindfulness practices.
 Because he found these techniques so helpful, he now helps others to do the same – to heal trauma and to be a survivor capable of reclaiming oneself and practising self compassion.